systemd/systemd/docs/ENVIRONMENT.md

   directories in `/usr/lib/`, `/run`, …) or passed to the kernel for validation against its built-in certificates.

+* `$SYSTEMD_DISSECT_VERITY_TIMEOUT_SEC=sec` — takes a timespan, which controls
+  the timeout waiting for the image to be configured.
+Defaults to 100 msec.

 * `$SYSTEMD_LOOP_DIRECT_IO` – takes a boolean, which controls whether to enable LO_FLAGS_DIRECT_IO (i.e. direct IO + asynchronous IO) on loopback block devices when opening them.
 Defaults to on, set this to "0" to disable this